jaycedowell/Pi2O/README.md

   3) Create the sqlite3 database using the 'archive/initDB.sh' script

+  4) Install the pi2o logrotate configuration file in /etc/logrotate.d/

-  4) Run the script via './Pi2O.py'
+  5) Run the script via './Pi2O.py'

 Weather Adjustments
 -------------------